UrosVuj/ReadIT/README.md

 # ReadIT
 ReadIT - Book catalogue social web app

+Check it out at  https://app-readit.herokuapp.com/  ( Dyno might be sleeping at times :) )

 ## Features
 * Guest access and user registration
 * Database consisting of numerous books and their detailed information